top of page

 Lifeguard Certification - Belay Certification - Horseback Riding Instructor

-You can increase your weekly pay by $5/week, plus receive additional pay to attend the trainings (approx $200 per training).
+You can increase your weekly pay by $15/week, plus receive additional pay to attend the trainings (approx $200 per training).

 Housing and Meals

-Housing is provided throughout the summer.
-Meals are provided throughout the week and on weekends when we have retreat groups on site.
+Working with us means you will have a summer job with housing provided throughout the summer.
+Meals are provided throughout the week and on some weekends when we have retreat groups on site.
 The 5 cabins and 2 lodges at Chestnut Ridge are air-conditioned and have bathrooms in the cabins.
 Some weeks you will be assigned to a “camper cabin”, which typically has 2 counselors and 10 campers.
 Other weeks you will be assigned to a "staff cabin".
 These have a detached bathroom, electricity and air conditioning.

 Time Off

 Most staff take a week or two off each summer for vacation, mission trips, etc. Most staff work 8 weeks of the summer.
-Additionally, each week staff have off one night (from 6:00 pm until 11:00 pm) and are off from approximately 9:00 p.m.
-Friday evening until 12:30 pm Sunday afternoon.
-Junior staff are only expected to work 4-6 weeks.
+Additionally, each week staff have off one night (from 6:00 pm until 11:00 pm) and are off from approximately 8:00 p.m.
+Friday evening until 1:30 pm Sunday afternoon.
+Staff under 18 are only expected to work 4-6 weeks.

 Eligibility

-Senior Staff members must be 18.
-Junior Staff must be 16 and have finished their junior year of high school.
-Priority is given to applicants who are available to work the entire summer.
+Most staff are 18+.
+Staff must be 16 and have finished their junior year of high school.
+Priority is given to applicants who are available to work at least 8 weeks of summer camp in addition to staff training

 A bit more about camp...